cognitedata/deploy-functions-oidc/README.md

 The template uses GitHub Actions to perform Code quality and Deployment operations.
 All workflows are located in the [.github/workflows](https://github.com/cognitedata/deploy-functions-oidc/tree/master/.github/workflows) folder.
 * `code-quality.yaml` Runs all code-quality checks and ensures the style, linting, basic static analysis
-* `deploy-push-master.yaml` Responsible for you PR deployment to customer environment(s)
+* `deploy-functions.yaml` Responsible for your PR deployment to customer environment(s)
 * `deploy-pr.yaml` Responsible for running tests / verification on Pull Requests

 The functions to be deployed are defined in the workflow yaml using the `deploy_folders` array variable for the `generate-matrix` workflow.
 Functions are only deployed if the pushed changes modified any files inside the function folder.
 In case you only modify code outside the function folders, such as tests, then the deployment won't run.